Updated by Editor, August 2019.

 The worst places to spot a bear in Whistler: in your dumpster, by the highway, or within 25 feet of you.

-Grazing on your garbage (the ultimate “junk food”), causing a traffic-snarling “bear-jam” as people pull off the highway to grab some happy-snaps, or having their personal space invaded by a random encounter with enchanted humans are all likely scenarios that Whistler bears face.
+Whistler bears might graze on your garbage (the ultimate “junk food”), cause a traffic-snarling “bear-jam” as people pull off the highway to grab some happy-snaps, or have their personal space invaded by a random encounter with enchanted humans.
 Unfortunately, the next step is usually bad news for the bears.
 In 2010, at least 10 Whistler bears were killed by vehicles and another three were injured.

 Keep your distance, manage your bear attractants and you’ll help keep them wild.